jpjuvo/arduino-gpu-monitor/README.md

 # Arduino GPU monitor

-Monitor computer GPU status from an USB connected Arduino (with TFT display).
+Monitor computer's GPU status from a USB-connected Arduino (with TFT display).
 I built this for monitoring my GPU temperature and utilization percentage when training AI models.

 <img src="./media/arduino_display.jpg" alt="display" width="400"/>

 ### Operation

-A USB connected Arduino requests GPU status updates from a python service script.
+A USB-connected Arduino requests GPU status updates from a python service script.

 The service script waits for a USB connection and sends updates to Arduino when requested.
 See the logic below.